Who Pays Closing Costs: Buyer Or Seller?

 Sellers pay fewer expenses, but they may actually pay more at closing.
 Typically, sellers pay real estate commissions to both the buyer’s and the seller’s agents.
 That generally amounts to average closing costs of 6% of total purchase price or 3% to each agent.

 Additionally, sellers often pay for the buyer’s title insurance policy, which is a low-cost add-on to the lender’s policy.
-They may also have to pay the buyer for property taxes if the taxes have not already been paid for the year.
+They may also have to pay the buyer for property taxes if the taxes haven’t already been paid for the year.

-Seller concessions are closing costs that the seller agrees to pay and can reduce the amount of cash you need to bring on closing day.
-Sellers can agree to help pay for things like property taxes, attorney fees, appraisal inspections and mortgage discount points to lower your interest rate.
+Seller concessions are closing costs the seller agrees to pay, and they can reduce the amount of cash you need to bring on closing day.
+Sellers can agree to help pay fees like property taxes, attorney fees, appraisal inspections and mortgage discount points to lower your interest rate.

 Negotiating Seller Concessions